 When it comes time to file for bankruptcy, you need a compassionate and skilled attorney who will be able to guide you through the process as cleanly as possible.
 Northwest Debt Relief Law Firm, we can help you with filing for Chapter 7, Chapter 11, and Chapter 13 bankruptcy in Portland, Oregon.
 We will be there every step of the way to help navigate you through the often-complex and difficult bankruptcy process.

 Give us a call at (503) 912-8809 to schedule a free consultation with one of our bankruptcy attorneys.
-If you have any other questions about bankruptcy, one of our attorneys will be more than happy to offer advice on your particular situation.
+If you have any other questions about bankruptcy, our Phoenix bankruptcy attorney will be more than happy to offer advice on your particular situation.